soniar4i/ng-image-slider/projects/ng-image-slider/README.md

 # Angular Image Slider with Lightbox

+### Fork from https://sanjayv.github.io/ng-image-slider/ to update to angular 12

 An Angular responsive image slider with lightbox popup.
 Also support youtube and mp4 video urls.